kratikaSingh07/bpfDeveloper/README.md

-This repository is cloned from bpf-developer/DeveloperInterviewExercise It contains code changes relted to Task1 and Task2 mentioned in the exercise.
+This repository is cloned from bpf-developer/DeveloperInterviewExercise It contains code changes related to Task1 and Task2 mentioned in the exercise.
-FileData folder has 2 commits for these taks.

 # Developer Interview Exercise
 Interview exercise for C# developers